Applying to the BRIM/BPG Certificate Program

 Upon completion of the Program, students will be prepared to utilize biomarker research and bioinformatics techniques, and be able to interact with specialists in a range of biomedical sub-disciplines.

-The curriculum consists of four, 3-credit courses, for a total of 12 credits (listed below) that can be taken over 1-4 years: (BPG – Bioinformatics and Proteomics/Genomics).
-The following shows the one-year completion schedule.
+The curriculum consists of three, 3-credit courses, for a total of 9 credits (listed below) that can be taken over 1-4 years: (BPG – Bioinformatics and Proteomics/Genomics; BRIM- Biomarker Research and Individualized Medicine).
+Successful completion of any THREE of the following FIVE courses, except that only ONE of the two: "Applications in Bioinformatics" and "Biomarker Discovery, Validation and Implementation" may be taken due to partial overlap in their content.

 or Biomarker Disc,Valid & Impleme

-BMSP 6340 or equivalent course approved by the BRIM/BPG Program, is required for admission into the Bioinformatics & Biomarkers Certificate Program.
+BMSP 6340 Current Problems & Research Approaches or equivalent course approved by the BRIM/BPG Program, is required for admission into the Bioinformatics & Biomarkers Certificate Program.

-NOTE: The University of Toledo PhD or MSBS students may also take individual BPG or BRIM courses as electives, with permission of the instructor.
+NOTES: The above Plan of Study grid is only an example.
+University of Toledo PhD or MSBS students may also take individual BPG or BRIM courses as electives, with permission of the instructor.
 To receive a Certificate in Biomarkers and Bioinformatics, however, an online application to the program must be submitted and accepted.
-All applications will be reviewed by the BRIM/BPG Program Admissions Committee.
-The online application must be filed ONLY for those seeking a certificate and is not required for those taking these courses as electives.
+All applications will be reviewed by the BIPG Program Admissions Committee.
+The online application must be filed ONLY for those seeking a certificate, and is not required for those taking these courses as electives.